 Health care plans need to be geared towards uncovering the root causes of disease.

 Functional Medicine in a Nutshell

-The goal of functional medicine is to address a person’s underlying imbalances that are perpetuating their health challenges.
+The goal of functional medicine is to address a person’s underlying imbalances that are perpetuating their health challenges and chronic illness.

 Functional medicine recognizes the importance of addressing the body as a whole and emphasizes how all facets of lifestyle influence health.
 The focus is not only on nutrition but also exercise, sleep habits, environmental exposures, stress management, spirituality and emotional well being—the things that make us feel alive!

 Functional medicine provides patients with individualized plans for prevention and treatment designed around strengthening each patient’s unique bio-individuality in order to restore balance at our genetic core.
 This guarantees the best medicine for each patient and future generations.